katiehdunn/katiehdunn.github.io/_posts/2018-06-25-read-write.md

 ---
 layout: post
-title: "Chaos in the Classroom"
+title: "Reading and Writing"
-excerpt: On blame, updating, how to win arguments
+excerpt: On literature
-categories: [review]
+categories: [thoughts]
 comments: true
 ---
 Now I’ll digress into not practicing what I preach.